-Nimi Attanayake co-founded nimtim architects in 2014, a practice known for its small-scale, high-quality projects that places people and communities at the heart of their work.
-Nimi is also a qualified garden and landscape designer, leading on nimtim landscapes and school engagement work across London.
-She is a judge for the Architects' Journal, British Homes, and Surface Design Awards, a steering member for the RIBA Guerrilla Tactics conference programme, and was recognised as one of the Architects' Journal's '40 under 40' in 2020.
+Nimi Attanayake is director and co-founder of nimtim architects, starting the practice in 2014.
+A qualified garden and landscape designer, she leads nimtim landscapes and organises school engagement work across London.
+Nimi is a judge for the Architects' Journal and an external examiner at Manchester University and University College London.
+She is also a member of the Camden Design Review Panel and was recognised as one of the Architects' Journal's '40 under 40' in 2020.